 Revolution Beauty's Eye Bright concealer is a twist-up pen that dispenses product through a sponge-tip applicator.
 After the concealer began to saturate the sponge (this took about seven or eight turns), I dotted my under-eye area and tapped to blend.
 The medium yellow shade was lighter than I expected but still worked well to visibly brighten things up.
-(On Revolution Beauty's Australian website, eight shades are available.)
+(On Revolution Beauty's U.S. website, seven shades are available.
+On Ulta Beauty, you can currently choose from eight, and 15 shades are available on Revolution's international site.)
 The shade range, IMO, needs more work — even for a product that is designed to bestow sheer, flexible coverage.
-Hopefully, the options available stateside will expand to include the brand's full range (15 shades are available in the UK).
+Hopefully, the options available stateside will expand to include the brand's full range.
 I, for one, am keeping my fingers crossed for a shade extension at some point in the near future.

 Even in my most sleep-deprived college years, I'm lucky that my dark circles tend to be not that bad.
 As such, I typically skip under-eye concealer since I'm pretty low-maintenance with my makeup as it is.
 However, I can see myself using this product as well as recommending it to anyone who is a fan of Maybelline's similarly popular (but less glow-y) Instant Age Rewind concealer or the much pricier Touche ´Eclat from YSL.

 "This product is like nothing else I have used.
 It brightens the eyes up massively and makes you look so awake."